OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### `_rev`

-All resources must be assigned a revision number (`_rev`) that is used by other remote clouds and applications to track changes on a resources.
-That is, a cloud or application may GET the `_rev` value on a resource, or parent resource, and compare to the last known value to detect changes.
+Each resource must be assigned a revision number (`_rev`) that is used by other remote clouds and applications to track changes on that resources.
+That is, a cloud or application may GET the `_rev` value on a resource, or parent resource, and compare it to the last known value to detect changes.

 The format of a `_rev` is an incrementing number, a dash, and a random string, e.g., “34-kdfj02kjlskdf”.
-Whenever `_rev` is updated, the front number must increment, and a new random string generated.
-The string may be the document's hash or just any sufficiently random string.
+Whenever `_rev` is updated, the front number must increment, and a new random string must be generated.
+The random string may be the document's hash or just any sufficiently random string.

 Rules for updating `_rev`: